For more information about Dassault Falcon products or services, select the appropriate contact by clicking below

 Dassault Falcon is the recognized global brand for Dassault business jets which are designed, manufactured and supported by Dassault Aviation and Dassault Falcon Jet Corp.

 Dassault Aviation is a leading aerospace company with a presence in over 90 countries across five continents.
 It produces the Rafale fighter jet as well as the complete line of Falcons.
 The company employs a workforce of over 11,000 and has assembly and production plants in both France and the United States and service facilities around the globe.
 Since the rollout of the first Falcon 20 in 1963, over 2,500 Falcon jets have been delivered.
-Dassault offers a range of six business jets from the twin-engine 3,350 nm large-cabin Falcon 2000S to its new flagship, the tri-engine 6,450 nm ultra-long range Falcon 8X.
+Dassault offers a range of six business jets from the twin-engine 3,350 nm large-cabin Falcon 2000S to its flagship, the tri-engine 6,450 nm ultra-long range Falcon 8X and the new ultra-widebody cabin Falcon 6X.

 Dassault Falcon Jet Corp., is a wholly owned U.S. subsidiary of Dassault Aviation, France.
 Dassault Falcon Jet markets and supports the Falcon family of business jets throughout North America and South America.